Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Experiments and Discussions

 \subsection{Experimental Settings}

-For language-wise temperature sampling, we use $\tau=30$ for CPT and $\tau=80$ for SFT.
+For temperature sampling our data, we use $\tau=30$ for CPT and $\tau=80$ for SFT.
 We used a batch size of 8 and gradient accumulation every 16 steps.
 We used a learning rate of 1e-4, with a cosine scheduler and a warmup ratio of 3\%.
-We train on bf16 precision.
+We train all models on bf16 precision for 1 epoch.
 We use Llama-Factory \citep{zheng2024llamafactory} for training and evaluating all models, with Deepspeed ZeRO3 \citep{deepspeed} for distributed training.
-For inference, we use a batch size of 16 with greedy decoding.
+For inference, we used a batch size of 16 with greedy decoding, since we found higher beam sizes yielded minimal gains.